HHS/syndication/syndication_drupal_8/README.md

 The Syndicated Content module adds the capability to publish local content to an external source and provides a callback url for handling messages from the external source.

+This README includes basic installation, configuration and usage instructions.
+A more detailed set of configuration and usage instructions, including screenshots, can be found in the [Drupal 8 Content Syndication Plugin User Guide](Drupal%208%20Content%20Syndication%20Plugin%20v1.1.pdf).

 REQUIREMENTS
 ------------
 This module requires Drupal 8.
 No other modules are required.